IamMichael/generateConfigPlaybook/README.md

 # generateConfigPlaybook
-A demon for Config  generatation
+A demon for config  generatation